Michele Matsikoudis

 Michele Matsikoudis is an American Republican Party politician who represents the 21st legislative district in the New Jersey General Assembly since she took office on January 11, 2022.
 She previously served on the New Providence Borough Council.
+She lost her re-election bid in 2025.

 New Jersey General Assembly

 Matsikoudis was one of a record seven new Republican Assemblywomen elected in the 2021 general election, joining seven Republican women incumbents who won re-election that year to the Assembly and Senate.

 Committee assignments

-Committee assignments for the 2022—23 Legislative Session session are:
+Committee assignments for the 2024—2025 Legislative Session are: